Russia says it has recaptured key Kursk region town, as Trump says peace is ‘up to Russia now’

 “In the course of the offensive operations, units of the North military group liberated the settlements of Melovoy, Podol and Sudzha,” the Russian defense ministry said Thursday.

-The US-based conflict monitor the institute for the Study of War (ISW) also said footage from the ground indicated that Russian forces had seized Sudzha and advanced to southern Zaoleshenka, a settlement just northwest of Sudzha.
+The US-based conflict monitor the Institute for the Study of War (ISW) also said footage from the ground indicated that Russian forces had seized Sudzha and advanced to southern Zaoleshenka, a settlement just northwest of the town.

+It comes as US special envoy Steve Witkoff arrived in Moscow Thursday, Russian state news agency Tass reported.
+Kremlin spokesman Dmitry Peskov said the day before that Russia expected to be briefed by American officials on a 30-day US-backed ceasefire covering the entire frontline, which Ukraine has already accepted.

-Speaking on the regular call with reporters Thursday, Kremlin spokesman Dmitry Peskov expressed confidence that all parts of the Kursk region held by Ukraine will soon be liberated.
+Speaking on the regular call with reporters Thursday, Peskov expressed confidence that all parts of the Kursk region held by Ukraine will soon be liberated.

 “President (Vladimir Putin) said that this needs to be done as quickly as possible.
 (It will take) as much time as is necessary to save the maximum number of lives of our military and civilians.
 But there is no doubt that the Kursk region will be liberated fairly soon,” Peskov said asked how long it might take to push the Ukrainian Armed Forces from the area.